 This sense of belonging drives everything that we do at NBCC and by becoming part of the ‘cricket family’ you become part of it’s past, present and future.
 You join at a time of unparalleled change as the family moves (slowly at times) towards more inclusivity and diversity.

 This DOES NOT mean discarding the past to accommodate the new, nor does it mean MAINTAINING the past to exclude the new.
-What we have to do is learn, educate, move at a pass that keeps as any comfortable as possible, and look for solutions that accommodate all.
+What we have to do is learn, educate, move at a pace that keeps as any comfortable as possible, and look for solutions that accommodate all.

 We have tried to do this with our approach to our kit: